In this post we will look at how to rotate object or character using blueprints, similar to character creation or character selection.

 Make this cylinder quite large – this is where you will be capturing the click events.

-Next, with your cylinder selected, add some events for On End Cursor Over
+Next, with your cylinder selected, add some events for On End Cursor Over, On Clicked and On Released.

 I tried to fit all the blueprints you need into one screenshot.